 College of Arts and Sciences

-Senior Assistant Dean: Kathleen Villarruel Schneider, Rafael D. Ulate
+Senior Assistant Deans: Kathleen Villarruel Schneider, Rafael D. Ulate

 The goals of the College of Arts and Sciences are to foster a learning community committed to addressing the fundamental problems of society with a spirit of inquiry, mutual respect, and intellectual excitement and to prepare students to understand and appreciate a broad range of peoples and cultures so they may exercise moral leadership in a pluralistic world.
 In this way, the college is central to Santa Clara's Jesuit, liberal education.